pali-english/pali-english.github.io/README.md

 But obsession with jeweled earrings,
 concern for your partners and children:

+    Na: not
+    Taṁ: that
+    Daḷhaṁ: strong, firm
+    Bandhanamāhu: they call a bond, shackle
+    Dhīrā: the wise ones, the discerning ones
+    Yadāyasaṁ: which is of iron
+    Dāruja: made of wood
+    Pabbajañca: or made of grass (knots)
+    Sārattarattā: obsession, longing, attachment
+    Maṇikuṇḍalesu: in jeweled earrings
+    Puttesu: in children, towards children
+    Dāresu: in wives, towards wives
+    Ca: and
+    Yā: which
+    Apekkhā: expectation, concern, desire

 Etaṁ daḷhaṁ bandhanamāhu dhīrā,
 Ohārinaṁ sithilaṁ duppamuñcaṁ;
 Etampi chetvāna paribbajanti,